 Serum Biotinidase Testing

-Serum or plasma testing is useful as a follow-up approach to measure biotinidase enzyme activity in newborns with abnormal screening results, and on occasion, in parents of newborns with uncertain screening results because BTD is unlikely if parental results are normal.
+Serum or plasma testing is useful as a follow-up approach to measure biotinidase enzyme activity in newborns with abnormal screening results, as well as in parents of newborns with uncertain screening results, given that BTD is unlikely if parental results are normal.
 Biotinidase testing is also appropriate in older patients who present with clinical symptoms suggestive of BTD.

 The ideal strategy for serum testing is to measure enzyme activity in a control sample from an unrelated person and compare this activity with the patient’s enzyme assay results.
 For newborns, parental samples are recommended in addition to the control sample.
-Any specimens used for comparison should be collected at the same time as the patient’s sample and sent with the patient sample.
-This approach helps control for preanalytic variables, such as sample mishandling or sample compromise, which might lead to misdiagnosis.
+Any specimens used for comparison should be collected and sent at the same time as the patient’s sample.
+This approach helps control for preanalytic variables, such as sample compromise or mishandling, which might lead to misdiagnosis.

 It is important to note that metabolic tests, such as urine organic acid analysis using gas chromatography/mass spectrometry, may detect BTD-related biochemical features.
 However, this testing is not recommended for diagnosis of BTD because results are often normal in patients with BTD.
 Furthermore, abnormal metabolic test results, such as increased 3-hydroxyisovalerate levels, are nonspecific.
 Therefore, in patients with metabolic abnormalities that suggest possible BTD, serum biotinidase activity testing is recommended.

-Genetic testing is helpful to confirm partial or profound BTD as well as carrier status, and has high clinical sensitivity when used in combination with biotinidase enzyme activity testing.
+Genetic testing can confirm partial or profound BTD as well as carrier status and has high clinical sensitivity when used in combination with biotinidase enzyme activity testing.